List of video game genres: Casual game

 Casual games are designed to be easily picked up and put down again with relatively low time commitment, allowing for potentially short bursts of play.
-This genre of gaming is meant to be a short and relaxing pastime, a rest in between other occupations and so is most popular with demographics who have less free time.
+Because this genre of gaming is meant to be a short and relaxing pastime and a rest in between other occupations, it is most popular with demographics who have less free time.
 They usually have very simple rules or play techniques and a very low degree of strategy.
 They have no lengthy tutorials and require no special skills, making them easy to learn and play as a pastime.

-Retaining players involves a lot of careful design of levels, challenges and events.
-Market leaders in this genre are often boldly coloured, designed for intuitive interaction and have a high balance of reward to time to keep people coming back.
+Retaining players involves carefully designing levels, challenges, and events.
+Market leaders in this genre are often boldly colored, designed for intuitive interaction, and have a high balance of reward to time in order to keep people coming back.
 Designers of these games should add a lot of "juice" (sound and motion elements that excite the senses) to make them stand out in a sea of highly similar games.

-Casual games typically are played in web browsers or on mobile devices, although they now are starting to become popular on game consoles.
-The games often have auto-saving and syncing as standard so the games can be minimized, put into sleep, or otherwise put down with no loss to the player.
+Casual games are typically played in web browsers or on mobile devices; however, they are starting to become more popular on game consoles.
+They often have auto-saving and syncing so the games can be minimized, put into sleep, or otherwise put down with no loss to the player.
 There are comparatively low production and distribution costs for the producer.